gpustack/gpustack/docs/installation/air-gapped-installation.md

 # Download dependency tools and save them as an archive
 gpustack download-tools --save-archive gpustack_offline_tools.tar.gz
 ```

+!!!note

+    This instruction assumes that the online environment uses the same GPU type as the air-gapped environment.
+If the GPU types differ, use the `--device` flag to specify the device type for the air-gapped environment.
+Refer to the [download-tools](../cli-reference/download-tools.md) command for more information.

 ### Step 2: Transfer the Packages